Do you have a little sun trap in your garden?

 (Barrymore's granddaughter is actress Drew Barrymore.)

-When Barrymore was 35 years old, and on the verge of stardom, he rented a quiet space in the Greenwich Village from wealthy widow named Juliette Nicholls.
+When Barrymore was 35 years old and on the verge of stardom, he rented a quiet space in the Greenwich Village from a wealthy widow named Juliette Nicholls.

 His flat was on the top floor of a Greek revival townhouse.